pauliusbaltrusis/pauliusbaltrusis.github.io/Mds/PCR-method-library/DNA-based-methods/Gene-Editing-with-CRISPR-Cas.md

 In summary, depending on whether you are interested in HDR or NHEJ (or both) mediated edits, assays specific to the different repair types can be easily created, adjusted and run together, using a two-channel-only digital PCR system.

 ## CLEAR-time dPCR
-A culmination of detecting and quantifying various mutations, aberrations, DSBs and other effects post gene editing outcomes (on a particular locus) with CRIPR-CAS systems is a set of assays (and ultimately a guide) published by [White et al., 2025](https://www.nature.com/articles/s41467-025-65182-4).
+A culmination of detecting and quantifying various mutations, aberrations, DSBs and other effects post gene editing (on a particular locus) with CRIPR/Cas systems is a set of assays (and ultimately a guide) published by [White et al., 2025](https://www.nature.com/articles/s41467-025-65182-4).

 Therein, 5 different assays, consisting of a FAM and HEX probe, were used to quantify WT and MT alleles:
 ![figure1aCLEAR.png](Gene-Editing-with-CRISPR-Cas/figure1aCLEAR.png)\